Recipes and ingredients: Where do you get yours and how do you follow them?

 It is your time to prepare all of the ingredients and if you can put them on a tray so that all the ingredients you need are to hand.
 When preparing the ingredients you should have a bowl available to take the peelings and any other food waste.
 It keeps the worktop tidy!

 With a menu as in the example shown you will have recipes for each dish on the menu.
 Each recipe should have a list of ingredients and a method, which describes the processes you will need to follow to complete the dish.
 The recipe shows two sets of ingredients and it is essential these are all prepared, weighed, chopped etc before the cooking process starts.
 Oh, and a photo also works wonders for the chef cooking the dish!

 Then check the equipment you need, from knives to spoons, to utensils, bowls, pans, etc. Make sure they are all clean dry and ready for use.
 The worktops should also be clean and ready to do any mixing, combining, rolling or for any other process that the recipe requires.
 These believe it or not are the detail you should go to when using a recipe or writing a recipe.
 It is so easy to assume that a reader will know what you are talking about but never assume.
 It is vital to test your recipes to death.
 This is critical especially when you are planning a cookbook or developing a cookery course.
 Ask friends, family or if your budget extends to paying someone to get the recipe tested.
 To get an idea read this article on the Guild of Food Writers website.

 This is a vital process for anyone writing recipes and using recipes to go through.
 I hope I have given an insight into the development and writing of recipes.
 Have fun when cooking your next recipe by your favourite chef or cookery writer.

-I have a regular newsletter that I write on Substack – you can link to it A View from the Kitchen
+I have a regular newsletter that I write on Substack – you can subscribe here: A View from the Kitchen